Our free membership, business.com+, takes the pain out of choosing new business services.

 Many chief information officers (CIOs) see the value of document management systems.
 In fact, in a Tata survey, 59 percent of CIOs cited cloud technologies as essential for innovation.

 This figure aligns with the anticipated growth of the document management market.
-According to Fortune Business Insights, the industry is expected to grow at a compound annual growth rate of 16.9 percent by 2032, making it a $24.91 billion industry.
+According to Fortune Business Insights, the global document management system market was valued at $7.16 billion in 2024 and is projected to grow to $24.34 billion by 2032, which is a compound annual growth rate of 16.6 percent.

 Organizations are spending more to keep their information away from hackers and other cybercriminals.
 A survey by Infosecurity Europe found that 69 percent of IT decision-makers expect to increase their cybersecurity budget year over year, with cloud security being one of the top priorities.
 As more companies realize the risk to their document database, they’ll do what’s necessary to secure their confidential information.